 Disability Living Allowance (DLA) is to be replaced with Personal Independence Payments.
 If you are aged 16 to 64 and receiving DLA, you will be asked to apply for financial assistance through new Personal Independence Payments.

-Universal Credit will replace a range of means-tested benefits including Income Support, income-based Jobseekers Allowance, Housing Benefit, Child Tax Credit and
+Universal Credit will replace a range of means-tested benefits including:

-From Wednesday 5 July 2017, Chelmsley Wood and Solihull Job Centres will take claims for Universal Credit for all people of working age and household make ups, with the following exceptions:
+Chelmsley Wood and Solihull Job Centres take claims for Universal Credit for all people of working age and households, with the following exception:

-If you fall into either of these categories you will need to claim either Income Support or income based Jobseekers Allowance or Child Tax Credits and Working Tax Credits and Housing Benefit.
+- if you are entitled to the severe disability premium (if you fall into this category you will need to claim either Income Support or income based Jobseekers Allowance or Income Related Employment Support Allowance and Housing Benefit)

 For more information on Universal Credit visit Gov.UK.

-If you live in a type of supported accommodation known as specified accommodation, your Universal Credit can't help with your housing costs.
+If you live in a type of supported accommodation known as specified accommodation, or temporary accommodation, your Universal Credit can't help with your housing costs.
 Instead, you'll have to claim Housing Benefit.